-I first visited this topic last year in a blog article on why schools ought to be using Instagram, but it's time for an update.
+I first visited this topic in this blog article on why schools ought to be using Instagram, but it's time for an update.
 More users, more advertisers, mobile friendliness – there are many compelling reasons Instagram should be part of your school’s communication mix.

 Now, if you want to know how to start using Instagram at your school – start here.

 Instagram allows you to easily use pictures and videos to tell and share your school story.
 It’s more popular among students than any other social media channel these days, and it’s a great way to build your school community around something just about everyone regardless of their age likes to do – and that’s look at pictures.